chriswendt/ietf/draft-ietf-stir-passport.md

 **3.1.2 "alg" (Algorithm) Header Parameter**

-Because PASSporT is defined for use with PKI based digital signatures, the "alg" header is recommended to be one of the following algorithms as defined in JWA [RFC7518]:

- * RS256
- * ES256

-The "alg" header could optionally be one of the following:

- * RS384
- * RS512
- * ES384
- * ES512

-For PASSporT, the recommended algorithm is RS256, but this may be updated in the future depending on cryptographic strength requirements guided by current security best practice.
+For PASSporT, the "alg" should be defined as RS256 as the recommended algorithm.
+Note that JWA [RFC7518] defines other algorithms that may be utilized or updated in the future depending on cryptographic strength requirements guided by current security best practice.

 **3.1.3 "x5u" (X.509 URL) Header Parameter**